lah7/Ambiant-MATE-Colours/README.md

 | #D8A200   | Yellow

-If `zenity` is installed on your system, you can use this to produce a GTK color selection box:
+You can use colour picker applications to choose your own colours.

+    mate-color-selection
     zenity --color-selection